raketenronny1/src/README.md

 - `plotting/` – scripts for generating project figures.
 - `archive/` – older scripts retained for reference.
 - Top-level scripts such as `run_phase2_model_selection_comparative.m`, `run_phase3_final_evaluation.m` and `run_phase4_feature_interpretation.m` implement the main phases of the analysis.
+- A convenience wrapper `main.m` executes Phases 2–4 sequentially using the recommended `AND` outlier strategy.
+Edit `cfg.outlierStrategy` inside the script if you need a different choice.

 The project expects the following folders in the repository root when running the scripts: